DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-bar-codes/msi-plessey.md

 **MSI** was developed by the MSI Data Corporation, based on the original **Plessey Code**. **MSI**, also known as **Modified Plessey**, is used primarily to mark retail shelves for inventory control.

 **MSI** is a continuous, non-self-checking symbology.
-While an **MSI** bar code can be of any length, a given application usually implements a fixed-length code.
+While an **MSI** barcode can be of any length, a given application usually implements a fixed-length code.

 ![](../../../../images/eurd-web-bar-code-msi-plessey.png)

-## Add the Bar Code to a Report
+## Add the Barcode to a Report

-1. Drag the **Bar Code** item from the report controls toolbox tab and drop it onto the report.
+1. Drag the **Barcode** item from the report controls toolbox tab and drop it onto the report.

     ![](../../../../images/eurd-web-add-bar-code-to-report.png)